 A person covered by this policy who individually or jointly with others makes an invention.

 Gross revenue minus non-reimbursed direct expenses for intellectual property protection and commercialization.

 Outside Professional Activity

-This term shall have the same definition as in the Outside Professional Activity and Employment, Research, and Continuing Education policy - Outside professional activity is understood to mean any service rendered by a faculty member to persons or organizations external to the university, without university sponsorship, for the purpose of advancing, applying, or transferring knowledge in a field of endeavor related to the faculty member's employment at the university.
+This term has the same definition as in the Outside Professional Activity & Employment Policy, Research & Continuing Education (Faculty Specific) policy - Outside professional activity is understood to mean any service rendered by a faculty member to persons or organizations external to the university, without university sponsorship, for the purpose of advancing, applying, or transferring knowledge in a field of endeavor related to the faculty member's employment at the university.
 Such activity is beyond or in addition to the faculty member's university responsibilities; it generally occurs off-campus and requires only the time and special capabilities of the individual, without significant use of university facilities or supporting services.